digital-asset/ex-bond-issuance/README.md

 ## User Guide

 This User Guide will take you step-by-step through the whole bond issuance, bond auction, and redemption process.
-It will lead you through all the major Navigator screens and data fields that you will need to use.
+It will lead you through all the major UI screens and data fields that you will need to use.

-After working through these steps, you can use the Navigator interface to explore other functionality that is available in the application.

 **Note**: This demo is designed to show successful conclusion of the Bond Issuance workflow without exceptions or error conditions.
 A full production implementation would include additional features, handle errors and exceptions, and incorporate appropriate security controls.